DV

 Underlying indexBitcoin ETPsPreferred equity security issued by MicroStrategy Incorporated.

-ObjectiveSeeks to generate high monthly income with potential appreciation through bitcoin exposure.Stretch (STRC) is Strategy’s perpetual preferred stock that currently pays 10.50% annual dividends, payable monthly in cash.
-STRC’s dividend rate is adjusted monthly to encourage trading around STRC’s $100 par value and to help strip away price volatility
+ObjectiveSeeks to generate high monthly income with potential appreciation through bitcoin exposure.Stretch (STRC) is Strategy’s perpetual preferred stock that pays a variable cash dividend twice a month (semi-monthly) — most recently $0.50 per share per payment, an annualized rate of about 12% on its $100 par value.
+STRC’s dividend rate is reset each month to encourage trading around STRC’s $100 par value and to help strip away price volatility.

 Asset classEquityEquity